CaseyConlin/CaseyConlin/README.md

-### Hi there 👋
+### 👋 Hi!

 ## About Me
-<p>As an experienced Front End Developer, I’m comfortable working up and down the stack from HTML elements, CSS, Sass, CSS-in-JS frameworks, and React to server side development with Node.js, Express, Mongoose and Vim, and I’m always interested in learning something new.
+<p>:coffee: As an experienced Front End Developer, I’m comfortable working up and down the stack from HTML elements, CSS, Sass, CSS-in-JS frameworks, and React to server side development with Node.js, Express, Mongoose and Vim, and I’m always interested in learning something new.
 In my work in nonprofits and agencies, I've made a positive impact through intuitive, accessible user experiences powered by clean and efficient code, and I create supportive work environments where teams can thrive and do their best work and manage projects in a way that allows us to meet our goals.</p>
+<p>:surfer: I love programming, but when I'm not at a computer, I like to ride bikes and spend time with my family including our many pets. </p>

 <br />